 You must complete at least 12 units at American River College in order to obtain an Associate degree from ARC.
 Meet with a counselor, who will assist you in determining how your units earned from another college can be applied toward general education or a major at American River College.
 Call 484-8572 to make an appointment with a counselor.

 "American River College does not provide residency housing.
-However, the Activities Office does have information available on roommates, shared housing, and available rentals.
-Contact the Student Activities office at (916) 484-8471."
+However, the Center for Leadership and Development Office may have information available on roommates, shared housing, and available rentals.
+Contact the CLD office at (916) 484-8471."

 You can access and print unofficial copies of your transcript from any computer with internet access as long as you have your ARC student identification number and your password.
 Use the following link www.arc.losrios.edu and click on current students.
 If you don't remember your password, you must go to eService for assistant.
 Official transcripts must be requested from the Admissions and Records Department.